The Data Center Rundown

 Read at Data Center Dynamics→

-The AI infrastructure financing landscape is bifurcating into massive hyperscaler build-outs and independent platforms backed by contracts, fundamentally altering how capacity is funded and owned.
+The AI infrastructure financing landscape is bifurcating into large-scale hyperscaler mega-builds and smaller, contract-backed independent platforms, fundamentally altering how capacity is funded and ownership structures are established.

 Read at Global Data Center Hub→